Glissando/Rotating-Calipers/README.md

 ## Applications

 The Rotating calipers algorithm and computational geometry as a whole has a variety of applications in many fields ranging from computer graphics to computer networking primarily for visible testing and collision detection.
 Rotating Calipers is used in to generate simple bounding polygons that can be used in physics simulations, this is useful due to the ease in performing many operations on rectangles such as intersections between points.
 This is useful because in the field of computer graphics many operations such as ray tracing are expensive, by checking if a ray intersects its an objects bonding box before doing the ray intersections this can avoid unnecssary expensive operations.
 This type of testing is known as visibility testing in computer graphics.
+An example of this can be seen in the action of calculating a bounding box for a car.
+A physics simulations would need to check if the car is intersecting the ground and perform the neccessary to seperate them, if one used a sphere or ellipsoid as a bounding volume then these would intersect and force the calculation, but a bounding box would not intersect and act as an accurate approximation of the cars area.

 ## References